rwoll-hmc/project/docs/design/LANGUAGE_IMPLEMENTATION.md

   1. Encode original, unannotated script: [src/SampleScript.hs](https://github.com/rwoll-hmc/project/blob/master/src/SampleScript.hs)
   2. Encode the cue sheet after initial compilation.
   3. Encode the final annotated script.

+### Cue Resolution Logic

+Writing the logic that uniquely places a cue in the script was the most challenging since it involved traversing and merging two tree data structures and searching through them.
+Deciding what qualifies a cue as uniquely placed was also an involved thought process: should cues be uniquely placed relative to one another, globally within a scene, or the entire script.
+Currently, most designers give enough information so it is unique at the page level, but without any notion of pages (by design, for better or worse), I decided to make things unique on the scene level.